ja-witt/Dragonfly_Looper_GUI/README.md

 - Graphical user interface for building and controlling protocol loops via the Fusion Rest API
 - Handles loop timing similarly to Dragonfly Fusion: runs protocols as quickly as possible if timing is too tight, otherwise waits for the specified interval
 - Nested loops and if-statements for slightly advanced protocol control (based on image intensity thresholds, but expandable)
+- Feedback in the console window (optional) allows you to check if everything ran smoothly in an automated way

 ---